stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 # assemble non-host reads and taxonomically assign contigs
 ./contig_based_taxonomic_assessment_single_end dros_pool
 ```

-This is going to be one of the slowest parts of the pipeline and may take 20-30 min to complete (or longer).

 The first thing you should see is the output from the [spades assembler](http://cab.spbu.ru/software/spades/).
 Assemblers like Spades stitch together overlapping short reads into longer contigs.
 This process should take a couple minutes for the number of reads remaining in the `_fuh.fastq` file.
 Spades has verbose output so you will see a lot of information cascade down your screen.

-After assembly is complete, you will see a new file in the directory named `dros_pool_spade_contigs.fa`.
-This is a fasta file containing the assembled contigs.

-Once spade has completed, look for the `dros_pool_spade_contigs.fa` file, and have a look at it: `less dros_pool_spade_contigs.fa`.
+Once spades has completed, look for the `dros_pool_contigs_singletons.fa` file, and have a look at it: `less dros_pool_contigs_singletons.fa`.
 How long are the longest contigs?
 Can you tell how much coverage the different contigs have?

 The pipeline then uses bowtie to map host filtered reads (those in the `fuh.fastq` file) to the contigs.
 The goals of this are:

 1. To determine how many reads were collapsed into each contig.
 When the pipeline taxonomically assigns the contigs, it weights them by the number of reads that contributed to each contig.
 2. To identify reads that didn't assemble into contigs (assembly requires a certain amount of coverage (overlap), so not all reads will assemble).
 These "singleton" reads can also be taxonomically assigned.
+In fact, the pipeline concatenates the contigs with all the singtoln reads into a new merged file named `dros_pool_contigs_singletons.fa`.

 The output of this step is a file named `dros_pool_contig_weights.txt`.
 Have a look at the first 20 lines by running `head -20 dros_pool_contig_weights.txt`.
 How many reads mapped to the top 20 contigs?

 ### <a name="section6"></a> 6.
-BLASTN search of contigs against the NCBI nucleotide (nt) database.
+BLASTN search of contigs and singletons against the NCBI nucleotide (nt) database.

-Once contigs have been created, it is time to try to taxonomically categorize them.
+Once contigs have been created, it is time to try to taxonomically categorize them and the non-assembling singleton reads (below, I refer to contigs, but really both singletons and contigs are being analyzed).
 The pipeline first uses [BLASTN](https://en.wikipedia.org/wiki/BLAST_(biotechnology)) to identify existing sequences in the NCBI nucleotide (nt) database that exceen a certain similarity threshold for each contig.
-The output file created by the pipeline will be named `dros_pool_spade_contigs.fa.bn_nt`.
+The output file created by the pipeline will be named `dros_pool_contigs_singletons.fa.bn_nt`.
 Note that this file will exist with a size of 0 bytes before it is populated with results (BLASTN creates the file immediately before it begins writing results to the files).
 Use the `ls -l` command to look for this file and note its file size.

 Can you find the line in the [contig_based_taxonomic_assessment_single_end](../bin/contig_based_taxonomic_assessment_single_end) script where blastn is run?
 What is the minimum E-value threshhold used?

-After blastn completes, look at the blast output file (`dros_pool_spade_contigs.fa.bn_nt`) by running the command `less dros_pool_spade_contigs.fa.bn_nt`.
+After blastn completes, look at the blast output file (`dros_pool_contigs_singletons.fa.bn_nt`) by running the command `less dros_pool_contigs_singletons.fa.bn_nt`.
 Can you interpret the output?
 (Hint: [this page](http://www.metagenomics.wiki/tools/blast/blastn-output-format-6) describes the column in the blast output).

 Did the first contig (named `NODE_1_...`) map at a nucleotide level to a nt database sequence?
 What is the NCBI accession of that sequence?
 What is that sequence?
 (You can check [here](https://www.ncbi.nlm.nih.gov/genbank/) by pasting in the accession).

 ### <a name="section7"></a> 7.
 Taxonomic assignment of contigs based on nucleotide-level BLASTN alignments and tabulation of results.